tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 ### Windows

-Windows documentation recommends using the function WSASetRecvIPEcn() to enable ECN field reporting regardless of the IP version.
+Windows documentation recommends using the function WSASetRecvIPEcn() to enable ECN codepoint reporting regardless of the IP version.
 This function dates to Windows 10 Build 20348, according to {{WINDOWS-DOC}}.

 However, this can also be accomplished by calling setsockopt() and using